kimoppalfens/kimoppalfens.github.io/_posts/2018-12-10-CMG with HTTP.md

 # Wrapping things up #
 ## Cloud management gateway connection point ##

-We to add a Cloud management gateway connection point.
+We need to add a Cloud management gateway connection point.
 In your Admin-UI, navigate to the administration pane / Site Configuration / Servers and site system roles and right-click your primary site.
 Select "Add site system Role" and select the box next to "Cloud management gateway connection point".

 The log file for this specific role is called "SMS_Cloud_Proxyconnector.Log"